- Risk Factors

 - The treatment for pulmonary hypertension can include oxygen, diuretics, blood thinners, medications that open the pulmonary arteries, and treatments for any underlying disease.

-- The prognosis and life expectancy for a person with pulmonary hypertension is improving as newer treatment options become available; however, prognosis may depend on the underlying disease or condition that is causing pulmonary hypertension.
+- The prognosis and life expectancy for a person with pulmonary hypertension is improving as newer treatment options become available; however, the prognosis may depend on the underlying disease or condition that is causing pulmonary hypertension.

 What is pulmonary hypertension?